Arielnv77/ml-end-to-end-pipeline/README.md

 Run infenrence with the trained model: python src/inference.py

+# Conclusions

+The project shows that while linear models provide a reasonable baseline, tree-based methods such as Random Forest capture the non-linear relationships in the data much more effectively.
+The final model achieved an RMSE of ~2.80, demonstrating strong predictive performance and a stable end-to-end pipeline ready for deployment.

+# Author
 Developed by Ariel Nuñez Valencia
 Data Science & Artificial Intelligence Student
 Focused on building clean, reproducible and production-oriented ML solutions.